 During this 20 hour workshop, Yasmin will work with a director, dramaturg, assistant director, and actors to shape and rewrite this piece.
-Throughout the workshop we’ll feature snippets of the process on social media and the website and guests will be invited to a public reading on Zoom on April 24th at 2pm Central where you’ll be able to hear the play.
-(If you purchase a ticket and cannot make the live reading, you’ll have access for at least 48 hours post reading to watch a recording.)
+Throughout the workshop we’ll feature snippets of the process on social media.
+If you purchase a ticket you can watch a replay of the livestream until May 1.
+A link will be emailed to you.

 Close to Home by Sharifa Yasmin, directed by Sivan Battat

 A young Southern man’s life is disrupted when he stumbles upon a homeless trans girl who has taken a liking to the 200-year-old oak that sits on his property.
 Zara’s strict Islamic family has disowned her, leaving her with nowhere else to go, so Colt reluctantly takes her in.
 But with no clue how to take care of himself, let alone a teenager, Colt gains the help of a quiet Muslim man named Kaysar.
 All three are on very different journeys; Kaysar is searching for family, Zara is searching for home, and Colt is searching for some damn peace and quiet.
 Together, they find that what they’re really looking for might just lie beneath the branches of an old oak tree.